Maison Margiela: Live shows

 The spring show of 2014 "melded sweet, pioneer styles like floral house dresses with edgier fare like nude bodysuits and oversize Willy Wonka sunglasses."
 In early 2015 the house premiered its first two collections with Galliano as head designer, initially the brand's "artisanal" collection.
-The second collection comprised 30 outfits including neon accessors, "Mary-Jane shoes and fake-fur slippers, short skirts, long coats, patent finishes."
+The second collection comprised 30 outfits including neon accessories, "Mary-Jane shoes and fake-fur slippers, short skirts, long coats, patent finishes."
 Galliano upheld house tradition by not taking a post-show bow, although he was in attendance at the shows.
 The July 2016 show by the house featured items such as military coats, a parachute dress, neon face paint, and 19th-century garments.
 In September 2016, Maison Margiela partnered with Barneys New York for its fall windows on Madison Avenue, creating four vignettes to reflect the house's recent artisans and ready-to-wear collections.

+The spring summer 2024 couture presentation has been praised by critics.
+The collection was inspired by the work of Hungarian-French photographer Brassaï, and focused on an aesthetic of the night-time underbelly of Paris with themes of corsetry, beadwork, and 1930s inspired silhouettes.
+For the show, Galliano collaborated with makeup artist Pat McGrath to achieve a moonlit porcelain doll effect for the models (which was later released as a cosmetic line by the brand).
+Gwendoline Christie closed the show in a fit and flare white latex dress, one of several mid or plus size models in the presentation.
+In his review for WWD, Miles Socha says the collection "will surely be remembered in history books, collected by museums, pored over by design students" and emphasizes its "litany of new techniques developed over the last year" re-focusing couture on its research and development origins.

 Retrospectives and exhibits

 The Fashion Museum Province of Antwerp (MoMu) held a retrospective on the label's work in 2008, moving the exhibit to Somerset House in London two years later.
 In 2017, MoMu showcased the 12 collections the label had produced while Margiela was appointed by Jean-Louis Dumas to work with Hermès.